CobbledSteel/RoSE/README.md

 Our evaluation demonstrates that RoSÉ holistically captures the closed-loop interactions between environment, algorithms, and hardware, opening up new opportunities for systematic hardware-software co-design for robotic UAV systems.

-In summary, this paper makes the following contributions:
+In summary, this project makes the following contributions:

 * We build RoSÉ, a hardware-software co-simulation infrastructure for pre-silicon, full-stack evaluation of robotics UAV SoCs.
 RoSÉ captures the dynamic interactions between robotic hardware, software, and environment\footnote{We commit to an open-source release of the RoSÉ framework.